Pe4eNPe4eNkI/Drinker/README.md

 Our project is aimed at the practice of software architecture design

 ### Built With
-Backend - Python,  Flask, PHP
+Backend - Python,  Flask, PHP, SQLAlchemy

 Frontend - JavaScript, React